arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-Shots were fired between unknown groups in <strong>Turkey’s </strong>Hatay province, disrupting efforts to rescue survivors from devastating earthquakes last week.
-There were also reports of looting in the area.
-Earlier the [death toll](https://www.economist.com/international/2023/02/06/massive-earthquakes-in-turkey-and-northern-syria-kill-thousands) passed 25,000—but more than five days after the disaster, survivors were still being pulled from the rubble.
+Shots were fired between unknown groups in <strong>Turkey’s </strong>Hatay province, disrupting efforts to rescue survivors from devastating earthquakes that struck six days ago.
+There were also reports that 50 people were arrested for looting in the area.
+The death toll in Turkey and neighbouring <strong>Syria</strong> has now passed 28,000.
+Ever fewer survivors are being pulled from the rubble.

 An American fighter jet, acting at <strong>Canada’s</strong> behest, shot down an unidentified <strong>flying object </strong>over Canadian airspace.
 Prime Minister Justin Trudeau said Canadian forces would “recover and analyse the wreckage”.
 It came days after the downing of another unidentified object over Alaska and of a [Chinese spy balloon](https://www.economist.com/china/2023/02/07/the-lessons-from-the-chinese-spy-balloon) off the coast of South Carolina.